CS-LTU/com7033-assignment-mahmoodfarooq85/README.md

 test_app.py::test_patients_protected PASSED
 test_app.py::test_404_page PASSED.

-  How to Run the App Locally,
+  How to Run the App Locally.

-  Open the project folder in VS Code
+  Open the project folder in VS Code.

-  Open the terminal
+  Open the terminal.

   Run:

-python app.py (it shows like)
+python app.py (it shows like).

 MongoDB connection OK
 Server running at http://127.0.0.1:5000